GovindSuresh/govindsuresh.github.io/_posts/2019-12-18-reducing-bias-in-toxic-comments.md

 |=====
 | **LSTM**   | **95.3%**   | **68.1%**   | **92.0%**   |

-From the results we can see that the LSTM model has outperformed the three traditional ML models that we have trained across all metrics tested.
+THe LSTM model outperformed the three other models trained accross all the metrics tested.
 In particular, the result for the final bias metric was significantly better at 92%.
-This compares favorably to the next highest score of 71.3% and justifies our initial expectation that the LSTM model would perform better than the other models at minimising bias!
+This compares favorably to the next highest score of 71.3% and justifies our initial expectation that the LSTM model would perform better than the other models at minimising bias.

 Delving into the metrics further we can see that all 4 models somewhat struggled with their recall.
 Once again, the  LSTM model was the best here, but the score was only 62.2%.
 We believe that one key reason for this is that the dataset contains a significant class imbalance, with only 8% of the ~1.8m comments being toxic.
 As a result, the models do not have enough toxic cases to train on that allow them to capture the different nuances in toxicity.
 We will mention this further in the section below.

-Overall, we would consider our results to be a positive step forwards.
-The LSTM model has shown clear superiority over the other models, and especially for our stated aim of reducing bias in toxic comment classification.
-However there remains many further avenues to explore, leading us into our next section.
+Overall, I consider the results to be a positive indication of our ability to reduce bias in machine learning.
+The LSTM model has shown clear superiority over the other models, in detecting toxic comments while minimising bias.

 ## Future avenues of exploration:

-Our work here can be viewed as a first step in making less biased toxic comment classifiers.
  We have learned how we can combine RNNs with carefully selected word embeddings to achieve models with better contextual understanding of the comments they are classifying.
-We have identified further improvements/avenues of exploration for our project:
+However, there remains many areas to investigate further:

    1. Addressing class imbalance.
 We believe a driver of the lower than expected recall levels for the models we trained is the large class imbalance present.
 In the future we would like to re-run the models after using a combination of different techniques to address this imbalance such as up-sampling, down-sampling, and SMOTE.

    2. The impact of different word embeddings.
 How text data is converted into numerical data is a key factor in any model.
 For our LSTM, we used word embeddings trained from a common crawl of the internet.
 What would be the impact of using word embeddings which had been trained on online comments specifically?
 A different route would be to see the impact of using a different methodology to develop the word embeddings.
 In many SotA solutions to NLP tasks, researchers have begun using transformer models such as Google's BERT to generate the word embeddings.

    3. Leading on from this - can we achieve superior results in our traditional ML models using more complex word embeddings?

-   4. Can we improve the traditional ML models further by carrying out more exhaustive hyperparameter optimziation?
+   4. Can we improve the models further by carrying out more exhaustive hyperparameter optimziation?
 We were significantly limited by available computing power, which meant that we had to comprimise on our hyperparameter optimization.

    5. Different neural network architectures.
 We would like to see the impact of adding different layers to our NN architecture such as an additional bidirectional LSTM layer.
 Outside of LSTMs, can we achieve similar results using CNN models which are generally much faster at training and inference?
 Transformer models would be a further area of research.

 ## Conclusions

 Bias in machine learning will continue to exist as long as society and the data it produces exhibits bias.
-We have shown how using more complex models which have a greater ability to parse context of sentences can help alleviate some of this issue, but it is unlikely we will be able to fully remove bias without removing it from the data itself.
+We have shown how using more complex models which have a greater ability to parse context of sentences can help alleviate this to an extent, but it is unlikely we will be able to fully remove bias without removing it from the data itself.

 One of the other key takeaways is how we may need to re-think standard NLP processes such as lemmatization and the removal of stop words.
 You will note that we did not do this for our LSTM model as the aim was to increase the number of words we had a word-embedding for.
 By simplifying our text using processes such as lemmatization are we removing important contextual information that we need to train models better at minimising bias?